 Amazon is known for excellent customer service because the company consistently goes the extra mile and fosters a relationship with their customers based on transparency and trust.

-Whatever your new customer service strategy is, be sure you continue to respond to customers as quickly as possible.
+Whatever your new customer service strategy may be, always respond to customers in a timely manner.

 Set a specific, measurable goal for your customer service team.
 For example, a customer service call center’s goal might be to answer X number of calls within a certain number of minutes.